 - Use discounts to build your email list.

-- Use email to stay in touch and share promotions and new products.
+- Use email to stay in touch and share promotions and market new artisan products.

 - Build your reviews from friends and customers.

 - Use contests to spark discussion and visibility.

 - Frequently Asked Questions (FAQ) – answer with personality, thoroughness, and detail.

 Marketing Artisan Products Tip: Be Prepared For Wholesale

 If your business is working with wholesale partners or looking to do so, be sure to have a wholesale page on your website.
 This is an audience that you need to speak to different from your retail customer.

 Setting up a wholesale page on your website gives potential wholesale partners a dedicated page they know is for them.
 Fill it with more than just a contact form.